 Watch Video Now!

 Cold storage operators are tasked with keeping frozen food at the appropriate temperatures as it travels from farm to fork.
 Different foods and even different elements within the food require different temperatures to remain frozen.
-The key to maintaining food quality and safety is temperature stability, and Thermal Energy Storage (TES) provides more stable temperatures keeping food safe to its final destination.
+The key to maintaining food quality and shelf life is temperature stability, and Thermal Energy Storage (TES) provides more stable temperatures on the way food's final destination.

 Every month, the San Diego Food Bank accomplishes the gargantuan task of providing food to over 370,000 people, nearly equivalent to the entire population of Cleveland, Ohio!
 Making this absolutely incredible operation possible are hundreds of devoted volunteers, millions of donated dollars, and a sustainability mindset.